rubbenmm/rubbenmm/README.md

 <details>
 <summary><h3>👋 About me</h3></summary>
-I'm ruben, an indie game developer focused on finishing my degree in web development.
+Hi,I'm Rubén, an indie game developer focused on finishing my degree in web development.
 I am a very ambitious person and I love learning new things every day about everything related to computing.
 My goal right now is to become a quality web developer and make a living from it.
 </details>